Plugin System

 See also

-- Roles - Understanding user roles and permissions
+- Roles and Permissions - Understanding user roles and permissions

 - Personal Access Tokens - Token-based authentication